Flotomate/product_docs/source/admin/it-infrastructure/ad-network.rst

 4. You can associate the Network to a department.

+5. You can associate the Network (works with IP range only) with a location. <WIP>

-5. Add a Domain Network Type:
+6. Add a Domain Network Type:
    We have two Domain Network Types to select from:

     a.
 Domain Network: